 Once the Google Cloud side is ready, the local environment connects it all.

-You only need two files:
+You only need two configuration files:

 Example: